Name

 Pre War

-Before joining the army, he had been educated at St. Mary's School and had been apprenticed to Mr E. Allsopp, hosier, of Market Place, Hitchin, serving in his shop.
+Before he enlisted he had been apprenticed to Mr E. Allsopp, hosier, of Market Place, Hitchin, serving in his shop.
 He had also been a Sunday School Teacher at St. John's Church and was a good gymnast in the Blue Cross Club.

 Wartime Service